jvkiran/testrepo/README.md

 All pdf documents are simply put into the `public` folder, making them available under the root `/` of the live site.

-An exception is the technical whitepaper which is sourced from the [`oceanprotocol/whitepaper`](https://github.com/oceanprotocol/whitepaper) submodule and automatically copied in place before deployment.
+An exception is the technical whitepaper which is sourced from the [`oceanprotocol/whitepaper`](https://github.com/oceanprotocol/whitepaper) submodule  in `src/lib/whitepaper` and automatically copied in place before deployment.

 ### Blog posts